In partnership with SAIT, the district offers students a free one-year program to earn a Dual-Credit Pharmacy Assistant Certificate in high school.

 - Have an average of 60 per cent or higher in ELA 30-1 or 30-2 by end of Grade 12

-Successful students may begin working as a Pharmacy Assistant immediately following completion of high school and their summer practicum without any further post-secondary training or experience in this field.
+Successful students may immediately begin working as a Pharmacy Assistant upon completion of high school and the summer practicum.
+No further post-secondary training or experience in the field is required.

-Students can apply at their high school through the counselor, off-campus teacher or career practitioner.
+Students can apply at their high school through their counsellor, career practitioner or Off-Campus teacher.